microsoft/vscode-docs/blogs/2022/11/28/vscode-sandbox.md

 ## Adapting our code loader

 Historically all our TypeScript code is compiled to [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) modules and loaded with a [custom loader](https://github.com/microsoft/vscode-loader) that we have been maintaining over the years.
-Eventually, we may decide to move away from AMD and embrace [ESM](https://developer.mozilla.org/docs/Web/JavaScript/Guide/Modules), but that work is only in its early [planning](https://github.com/microsoft/vscode/issues/160416) stages.
+We are planning to move away from AMD and embrace [ESM](https://developer.mozilla.org/docs/Web/JavaScript/Guide/Modules), but that work is in its [early stages](https://github.com/microsoft/vscode/issues/160416).

 Our code loader supports both Node.js and web environments by probing for some well-defined variables to figure out the actual running environment.
 A sandboxed renderer is essentially like a web environment, so very few changes were necessary for our loader to support the sandbox.